Literacy Plan

 Monitoring student progress toward instructional objectives is an effective and efficient way to determine if the instructional plan is working.
 Ongoing progress monitoring allows teachers to make data-based decisions about the effectiveness of their instruction.
 Instruction can be modified or changed in a timely manner instead of waiting months to find out whether the student reached the goal.
 When teachers use student progress monitoring data to inform instruction, students’ learning improves (Fuchs, Deno, & Mirkin, 1984).

 Students who are receiving interventions will be progress monitored with Fastbridge assessments.
-All students who are receiving strategic (Tier 2) interventions are progressed monitored at least every two weeks.
-All students who are receiving intensive (Tier 3) interventions are progressed monitored weekly.
+All students who are receiving strategic (Tier 2) interventions are progress monitored at least every two weeks.
+All students who are receiving intensive (Tier 3) interventions are progress monitored weekly.
 The type of progress monitoring tool depends on the type of intervention the student is receiving.
 For phonics and phonemic awareness interventions letter sound fluency, phoneme segmentation fluency and/or nonsense word reading fluency are used to monitor progress.

-District Early Literacy Multi-Tiered Systems of Support (RTI)
+District Early Literacy Multi-Tiered Systems of Support

 The Owatonna Public Schools continue to define, develop, implement and evaluate multi-tiered intervention systems for students needing additional support in the area of literacy.
 Intervention programs are designed to supplement core instruction to help all students read at or above grade level.
 The key elements of Tiered Systems of Support are multiple tiers of increasingly intense evidence-based interventions matched to student need.
 The tiered supports fall into three levels: core instruction for all, strategic instruction, and intensive instruction.
 This tiered system is intended to provide a framework of instruction to meet the needs of ALL learners and is not intended as a method for identifying referrals to special education.
 A variety of interventions are available to students not reading at or above grade level in Kindergarten through Grade 3.